arnarg/nixidy/docs/user_guide/transformers.md

 # Transformers

 Nixidy supports adding a transformers to Helm releases and Kustomize applications.
 A transformer is only a function that takes in a list of Kubernetes manifests in attribute sets and returns the same (`[AttrSet] -> [AttrSet]`).
-It is called _after_ the manifests have been rendered and parsed into nix but _before_ they're transformed into the nixidy form (`<apiVersion>.<kind>.<name>`) and can be used to modify the resources.
+It is called _after_ the manifests have been rendered and parsed into nix but _before_ they're transformed into the nixidy form (`<group>.<version>.<kind>.<name>`) and can be used to modify the resources.

 Transformers can be set globally in `#!nix nixidy.defaults.helm.transformer` for Helm releases and `#!nix nixidy.defaults.kustomize.transformer` for kustomize applications.